-You will only have to pay if your claim is successful.
-For successful claims, our fee is 25% of the compensation plus an admin fee of £25 per person* (plus Applicable VAT).
+It may from cheap flights but you will only have to pay if your claim is successful.
+For successful flight delay compensation claims, our fee is 25% of the compensation plus an admin fee of £25 per person* (plus Applicable VAT).

-To begin your claim from an airline, you must ensure you have relevant information for us to help you.
-Please provide your booking details, including information such as the airline company, date of the flight, flight number, flight delay length and the reasons for the flight delay.
-If you are unable to provide all of this information, we can help to find out for you.
+To begin your claim from your flight delay, you must ensure you have the relevant flight documents to your delayed flight.
+Please provide your booking details, including information such as the date of your delayed flight, flight delay number, length and the reason(s) for the delayed flight.
+If you are unable to provide all of this information, we can help find your flight delay information for you.

 Absolutely!
-If your flight was with a European airline company, such as Monarch and the flight in question was to or from an airport situated in Europe, it is likely that we can file a claim for you - even if you do not live in the UK currently!
+If your delayed flight was with a European airline company, such as Monarch, thomson Airlines, Virgin Atlantic, British Airways and the flight delay in question was to or from an airport situated in Europe, it is likely that we can file a flight delay compensation claim for you - even if you do not live in the UK currently!

-You can claim for flights that have departed in the last 6 years, as long as the flight departed or arrived in the EU via an EU airline.
+You can claim for a delayed flight that has departed in the last 6 years, even cheap flights, as long as the flight delay eventually departed or arrived in the EU via an EU airline.